EasonLiaw/mentalhealth_status_classification/README.md

 - LightGBM Classifier
 - CatBoost Classifier

-For model evaluation on binary classification, the following metrics are used in this project:
+For model evaluation on multiclass classification, the following metrics are used in this project:
 - Balanced accuracy
-- Precision
+- Precision (macro)
-- Recall
+- Recall (macro)
-- F1 score (Main metric for Optuna hyperparameter tuning)
+- F1 score (macro) - (Main metric for Optuna hyperparameter tuning)
 - Matthew's correlation coefficient
-- Average precision score

 ## Project Findings
 ---